 In summer, sunglasses are an essential part of your outfit.
 That's not only because they look stylish, but also because they protect eyes from bright light.
-However, what many people don't realise is that damaging UV rays are much more dangerous in winter than in summer.
+However, what many people don't realize is that damaging UV rays are much more dangerous in winter than in summer.
 In summer, green surroundings only reflect about 6% of light.
 For snow, though, that figure is nearly 95%.
-Only sunglasses with high-quality lenses provide eyes with effective protection against eye inflammation or more serious conditions.
+Only sunglasses lenses with high-quality UV protection provide eyes with effective protection against eye inflammation or more serious conditions.
 This is because sunlight, which contains high levels of UV energy, can cause damage to the retina.
 All of this means that money spent on high-quality sunglasses is a wise investment.

 - The sunglasses need to be sufficiently large, and they also need to fit the size and shape of your face.
 This is the only way to prevent light from entering the eyes from the side or from above.

-It's also important to choose the right colour for the sunglasses' lenses.
+It's also important to choose the right color for the sunglasses' lenses.
 Lenses are graded in protection classes or categories.
 Yellow, green and blue lenses are not recommended for use in winter.
 They offer a protection class of only 0, 1, or 2, or belong to category S0, S1, or S2.
 Grey and brown lenses are advisable for winter use.
 They should belong to protection class 3, or category S3.
 They even provide sufficient protection in snowy conditions high up in the mountains.
 Protection class 4 or category S4 lenses are available for extremely sensitive eyes.
-However, prescription spectacle lenses in this category are only necessary in cases where UV radiation levels are extreme; they may not be used while driving.
+However, prescription eyeglass lenses in this category are only necessary in cases where UV radiation levels are extreme; they may not be used while driving.